 Bachelor of Science in Visual Communication Design

-The Bachelor of Science in Visual Communication Design encompasses and integrates graphic design and interactive design while offering additional study addressing advanced concepts and a changing technological landscape.
+The 58-unit Bachelor of Science in Visual Communication Design encompasses and integrates graphic design and interactive design while offering additional study addressing advanced concepts and a changing technological landscape.
 Students are prepared to collaborate with other design disciplines in technology, user experience, and creative problem-solving.

 Program Learning Outcomes